Taking Part in This Study Is Voluntary

 What Are the Potential Benefits of Taking Part in This Study?

-After completing the survey, participants are eligible to receive a $10 electronic gift card for their time and effort.
-Participants may also gain a sense of contribution through the participation in the survey as the information collected will contribute to increased understanding of the dental care experiences and oral health needs of Hoosiers with disabilities.
+Although there are no direct personal benefits to you, you may gain a sense of contribution through the participation in the survey.
+The information collected will contribute to increased understanding of the current capacity and needs of Indiana dentists in addressing the oral health needs of Hoosiers with disabilities.

 How Will My Information Be Protected?

 All research includes at least a minimal risk of loss of confidentiality.
 We will make every effort to keep your personal information confidential although we cannot guarantee absolute confidentiality.
 No personally identifiable information is collected in the survey.
 All data will be combined to ensure that there is no possibility of identifying participants and their response.
 A master Excel file in which all survey responses will be entered will be encrypted with a password.
 The encrypted data will be kept on a secure shared drive at Indiana University which is accessible only to the project staff who are involved in data entry and analysis.
 The master file will be destroyed three years after the end of the study.